BRINGING THE FUN TO CANINE SCENT WORK

 John Sam is the founder and trainer of Canberra Nosework Training.
-He is a Certified Nose Work Instructor (CNWI™) with NACSW™.
+He is a qualified Canine Behaviour Practitioner and a Certified Nose Work Instructor (CNWI™) with NACSW™.

 There are two main methods used to teach Nosework.
 The targeting approach and the K9 NOSE WORK® method.
 In the targeting approach, the dog is presented with the target odour(s) and reward is given when the dog's nose touches the container containing the target odour.
 I have used both methods to train dogs.
 Both methods will work, but I found that K9 NOSE WORK® methodology is more rewarding, fun and therapeutic for the dogs.

 In K9 NOSE WORK® we start with getting your dog excited about using his/her nose to seek out a favourite toy or food hidden in one of several boxes, expanding the game to entire rooms, exterior areas, and vehicles.
 As your dog grows more confident with his/her nose, target odours are introduced, and competition skills are taught.

 This activity is FUN and rewarding for all dogs and their people.
 It is easy to learn, helps build confidence and focus in many dogs, and along the way build that special relationship and bond with your canine friends.
 Nosework is ideal for shy or reactive dogs because only one dog works at a time, while the other dogs are kept away from the working area.